 While the Norman Rockwell vision of the holiday table portrays a huge, gleaming roasted turkey brought out to cries of delight, often that turkey is unevenly cooked.
-Unless you want to cook your turkey frozen (which I recommend), it's difficult to get the dark meat (legs and thighs) cooked through before the white meat (breast) overcooks.
+Unless you want to cook your turkey frozen, it's difficult to get the dark meat (legs and thighs) cooked through before the white meat (breast) overcooks.

 The geometry of the turkey is the problem.
 The breast is exposed to the heat and has less fat, so it cooks and dries out more quickly.